 Canal U: digital video library project for higher education, supported by the Fondation Maison des sciences de l’homme (french foundation).
 The service allows the deposit and consultation of videos produced by French universities and higher education and research institutions in free and open access.

 In addition to these examples of services, the research organizations and universities to which you are affiliated as a researcher can often offer file hosting and distribution solutions in various formats, also allowing their integration by embedding code in Hypotheses articles.
 Do not hesitate to contact these organizations directly for more information.

 Easy integration of a number of external commercial services

 WordPress facilitates the integration of multimedia elements from well-known commercial platforms.
-To do this, simply paste the URL of the image, video, audio track, presentation, etc. into the text editor in “Visual” mode, on its own line, without making it a hypertext link (leave it in plain text, not a clickable link).
+To do this, simply paste the URL of the image, video, audio track, presentation, etc. into the text editor, on its own line.
 The URL is then immediately transformed into the inserted media, as a block.
 If this is not the case, simply preview the content or publish it to see the result of the integration.